-Benefit Plan Retirement benefits are considered by Texas courts to be "a mode of employee compensation earned during a given period of employment."
+- 1. Pensions (Defined Benefit Plans) Retirement benefits are considered by Texas courts to be "a mode of employee compensation earned during a given period of employment."
 Cearley v.
 Cearley, 544 S.W.2d 661, 662 (Tex.
 1976).
-Thus, retirement, annuity and pension benefits earned during marriage are part of the community estate, Id., at 662, while benefits earned before and after the marriage are the employee spouse's separate property.
+Thus pension benefits earned during marriage are part of the community estate, Id., at 662, while benefits earned before and after the marriage are the employee spouse's separate property.
 See Berry v.
 Berry, 647 S.W.2d 945, 947 (Tex.
 1983).
-As with wages, the character of the retirement benefits is not determined by the circumstances surrounding the inception of the employment relationship, or the inception of the right to receive retirement benefits.
-Instead, the benefits are broken down into monthly increments, each of which is separate or community, depending upon whether the increment arises before, during or after marriage.
-Under the case of Taggart v.
+As with wages, the character of the pension benefits is not determined by the circumstances surrounding the inception of the employment relationship, or the inception of the right to receive retirement benefits.
+Instead, the benefits are broken down into monthly increments, each of which is separate or community, depending upon whether the month in question is before, during, or after marriage.
+Under Taggart v.
 Taggart, 552 S.W.2d 422, 424 (Tex.
-1977), the extent of the community interest is determined by a fraction, the numerator of which represents the number of months the parties were married while the retirement plan was in effect, and the denominator of which represents the total number of months the employee spouse was employed under the plan.
-In a divorce, the fraction is applied to a figure representing the value of the benefits as of the date of divorce.
+1977), the extent of the community interest is determined by a fraction, the numerator of which represents the number of months of the pension that accrued during marriage, and the denominator of which represents the total number of months the employee spouse accrued a benefit under the plan.
+If the employee-spouse will continue to work after the divorce, the fraction is applied to a figure representing the value of the benefits as of the date of divorce.
 See Berry v.
 Berry, 647 S.W.2d 945, 947 (Tex.
-1983).
-The product of the two figures gives the community interest subject to division by the benefit had vested.
+1983). - 2.
+Defined Contribution Plans.
+In Iglinsky v.
+Iglinsky, 735 S.W.2d 536, 538 (Tex.
+App.--Tyler 1987, no writ), the appellate court held that it was improper to apply the time apportionment formula to a defined contribution retirement account.
+Instead, the court should have determined the community interest in the funds on the basis of contributions of earnings during marriage.
+Id. at 538, n.
+2. The community share of a defined contribution plan can be calculated by subtracting value at date of marriage from value at divorce.
+Smith v.
+Smith, 22 S.W.3d 140, (Tex.
+App. - Houston [14th District] 2000, no pet.); Accord, McClary v.
+Thompson, 65 S.W.3d 829 (Tex.
+App.
+Fort Worth 2002, pet. denied)